Explore Content on Tableau Mobile

 When another user shares a project, workbook, view or metric with you using the Share dialog on Tableau Server or Tableau Cloud, you will see that content in the Shared with Me channel on your Home screen.
 Content shared outside of Tableau, by sending a link through email or a messaging app, doesn’t appear in this channel.

 If multiple versions of a view are shared with you, for example, a custom view and the original view, you will have the option to choose between the shared versions after you tap on the view.
 All other types of content show only a single instance, and the sharer listed is the most recent person to share the item.

 You’ll receive a notification when someone shares content with you or mentions you in a comment, or when an important status update occurs for content you own.
 A dot on the notifications icon indicates that you have a new notification.

-On the Notifications tab, tap a collapsed notification to view the complete message.
+On the Notifications screen, tap on a collapsed notification to view the complete message.
 If the content that is linked to the notification is available on Tableau Mobile, the notification will include an Open button.
-Some types of notifications are linked to content that isn't available on Tableau Mobile, like flows or data sources.
-To manage these items, sign in to Tableau Server or Tableau Online using a web browser and view your notifications there.
+Some types of notifications are linked to content that isn't available on Tableau Mobile, such as flows or data sources.
+To manage these items, sign in to Tableau Server or Tableau Cloud using a web browser and view your notifications there.

 Tip: To see all projects, workbooks, views and metrics, select the blue numbers on the right side of the screen.

 When you open a workbook, you can choose from thumbnails for all of its views.
 If a workbook contains only a single view, that view immediately opens.
 (You can override this default in the app settings.)

 When you're looking at an individual view within a workbook, select the views icon to quickly open another view.

 Note: To make the best use of limited space on mobile screens, views appear in this menu even if Show Sheets as Tabs was selected when the workbook was published.